-The University will provide annually safety educational programming to promote the awareness of safety, crime prevention, sexual misconduct and violence, which may include rape, acquaintance rape and other forcible and nonforcible sex offenses, domestic violence, dating violence, sexual assault.
+The University will provide annually safety educational programming to promote the awareness of safety, crime prevention, sexual misconduct and violence, which may include rape, acquaintance rape and other forcible and nonforcible sex offences, domestic violence, dating violence, sexual assault.

-The following are descriptions of awareness programs provides to students and employees on an annual basis:
+The following are descriptions of awareness programs provided to students and employees on an annual basis:

-- // Student Orientation: tips on personal safety, how to report emergencies to the campuses local security team and police, and awareness of the University alert system; - // Community Learning Series: programs in the community learning series include education and information on dating/relationship/domestic violence, gender violence, bystander training (helping skills for effective intervention), sexual assault, consent, risk reduction, key health issues and healthy living.
-In addition, resources are distributed on how to report. - // Clery and Title IX Training: The university provides online training on Clery and Title IX as part of its online compliance training.
-This training is required of all student and all employees annual training. - // Clery Campus Security Authority (CSA) Training: CSA's have an additional online training module that they complete annually as well. - // Safety Tips: The University Facilities department regularly shares safety tips with the University community.
+- // Student Orientation: tips on personal safety, crime prevention, reporting emergencies, Title IX, or awareness of the University alert system; - // Community Learning Series: programs in the community learning series include education and information on dating/relationship/domestic violence, gender violence, bystander training (helping skills for effective intervention), sexual assault, consent, risk reduction, key health issues or healthy living.
+In addition, resources are distributed on how to report. - // Title IX and Safety Training: The university provides online training on Clery, Title IX, and Sexual Harassment as part of its online compliance training.
+This training is required of all student and all employees annual training. - // Clery Campus Security Authority (CSA) Training: CSA's have an additional online training module that they complete annually as well. - // Safety Tips: The Facilities department regularly shares safety tips with the University community.